dchristian3188/dchristian3188.github.io/_drafts/SysAdmin Basics - Using the IPAddress Class.md

 # Finding The Broadcast Address

 On a network, the broadcast address is a reserved IP that sends a message to the entire subnet.
-We find the broadcast address again using bit math.
+We find the broadcast address again using bitwise math.
 This time we are going to use the IP address and the wildcard mask.
 If your unfamiliar with a wildcard mask, it's the exact inverse of a subnet mask.
 Like a subnet mask identifies the network, the wildcard mask identifies the host.